joestelmach/natty/README.md

 6. Decide on the overall vision of the project - at this point it's hard to tell, but I think a conscious decision on what is gonna be supported would be great - i.e. focus on i18n, customization, stability, or what?

+## Commitment

+I hope for open collaboration and contributions from others.
+To me it's totally a side-project, not the core activity.
+Yet, I can commit to being (fairly) responsive and inclusive.

 ## Contibutions

 Are more then welcome.
 Feel free to reach out (e.g. by creating an issue in this repo) to offer your support and ideas.
 I am happy to include more